 New stimulus package offers help for minority-owned businesses

-The latest federal stimulus bill includes benefits targeted at minority business owners.
+The Consolidated Appropriations Act, 2021, included benefits targeted at minority business owners.
 This bill provides good news for minority businesses, as many have been disproportionately affected by the pandemic.

 For example, between February and April 2020, 41 percent of Black-owned small businesses shut down, along with 32 percent of Latino-owned small businesses, compared with 17 percent of White-owned small businesses.1 And in a new U.S. Chamber of Commerce survey of business owners, minority owners reported: “feeling a bigger impact from the pandemic, report assistance being more vital, and have heightened concern about the pandemic’s impact.”2